Fall Exhibitions Opening

 Pia Camil, Fade into Black, 2018.
 Courtesy the artist and the Savannah College of Art and Design.

 The Queens Museum/Jerome Foundation Fellowship Program for Emerging Artists in New York City is generously supported by the Jerome Foundation.
-Carpet for Pia Camil, Fade Into Black: Sit, chill, look, talk, roll, play, listen, give, take, dance, share generously provided by Mohawk Group.
+Pia Camil, Fade into black: Sit, chill, look, talk, roll, play, listen, give, take, dance, share is made possible by lead support from the Jacques and Natasha Gelman Foundation.
+Carpet generously provided by Mohawk Group.
 Special thanks to Galería OMR, Gensler, Blum & Poe, and Mexican Cultural Institute New York.
 The Art of Rube Goldberg was conceived by Creighton Michael; developed in cooperation with Heirs of Rube Goldberg, LLC, NY, NY; and curated by Max Weintraub.
 Tour organized by International Arts & Artists, Washington, DC.
 Nicolas Moufarrege: Recognize My Sign is organized by Contemporary Arts Museum Houston and curated by CAMH Curator Dean Daderko.
 CAMH’s presentation was generously supported by Nabil and Hanan Moufarrej and Khaled Salem.
 Nicolas Moufarrege: Recognize My Sign at the Queens Museum is made possible by support from Claudia Audi, the Lenore G. Tawney Foundation, and Joumana Rizk.
-Additional support provided by Nayla Hadchiti and Judi Roaman and Carla Chammas.
+Additional support provided by Judi Roaman and Carla Chammas, and Nayla Hadchiti.
+Media support provided by BOMB.
 Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Lambent Foundation, the Andrew W. Mellon Foundation, and the Shelley and Donald Rubin Foundation.
 The official hotel sponsor of the Queens Museum is Boro New York.